Buy or Sell Fox Corporation (FOXA) Stock Now | Don't Try to Be a Top Gun

 Sponsored

-The average price from analysts is $37.70, which is -$0.42 below the current price.
+The average price from analysts is $38.13, which is $0.18 above the current price.
 FOXA currently public float of 481.31M and currently shorts hold a 2.90% ratio of that float.
-Today, the average trading volume of FOXA was 5.90M shares.
+Today, the average trading volume of FOXA was 5.57M shares.

 FOXA’s Market Performance